 "HOW TIME KEEPS SLIPPING AWAY"

-Described as "the first recording 'Mel & Kim' ever made" by its writer Trevor Cummings, Where Is Love is much more than just a long-lost demo recording, as has been reported.
+Described as "the first recording 'Mel & Kim' ever made", by its writer Trevor Cummings, Where Is Love is much more than just a long-lost demo recording, as has been reported.
 The song was actually the recording which gave the girls their original record contract with Supreme Records, paving the way for all that came after.
-Recalling their first meeting, which took place in his home in early 1986, Cummings mused “Working with Mel & Kim is a moment in my career that is very special to me.
+Recalling their first meeting, which took place in his home in early 1986, Cummings mused, “Working with Mel & Kim is a moment in my career that is very special to me.
 I had been up all night finishing the music when Steve Rowland turned up at my house with the girls, and what I remember most was how sweet and polite they both were.
-They had no problem about singing in my kitchen amongst the washing up!
+They had no problem about singing in my kitchen, amongst the washing up!
 We got the job done, had a cup of tea and 2 hours later we said our goodbyes.
 Somehow I just knew they would make it!”
 Make it they did!
-Within weeks Mel & Kim had signed a deal with Supreme Records and were well on their way to certain pop stardom.
-Kim also recently reflected "At first I didn't recognise [the track] at all.
+Within weeks, Mel & Kim had signed a deal with Supreme Records and were well on their way to certain pop stardom.
+Kim also recently reflected, "At first I didn't recognise [the track] at all.
 But when [DNR] came back with the full story, I remembered recording the vocals in someone's kitchen and feeling terrified.
 Melanie was always a lot more confident than me.
-Then Steve Rowland, the American producer who kind of discovered us, said that he was going to take it to this label who had the artist Princess and who'd recently had a huge hit with 'Say I'm Your Number One'... the rest is history"
+Then Steve Rowland, the American producer who kind of discovered us, said that he was going to take it to this label who had the artist Princess, and who'd recently had a huge hit with 'Say I'm Your Number One'... the rest is history"

 2018 RELEASE PROJECT

 Bringing Where Is Love to the girls' fans proved to be a long and complicated process for DNR.
 Having been alerted to the songs' existence by Steve Rowland, the one-time music producer who negotiated the sisters' record deal with Supreme Records, it took another year or two to track down its writer Trevor Cummings.
-Unbelievably, after years of believing it to be lost, Trevor had only recently rediscovered his recording, a matter of days before he was contacted by DNR.
+Unbelievably, after years of thinking it was lost, Trevor had only recently rediscovered his recording, a matter of days before he was contacted by DNR.
 Serendipity!
 Sadly, being stored on a home cassette format for over 30 years had impacted somewhat on the sound quality, but the girls’ voices and the instant appeal of the song, was still apparent.

 Initially, DNR were uncertain about how best to present Where Is Love, but they knew that it would be incredibly important for the fans to hear it.
 After all, a consistent dream of many who had been in contact through the official website was for some unheard recordings from the sisters to come to light.
 That the track featured Mel on solo lead, and that it had been so instrumental in bringing the sisters into the public eye, made releasing the recording a no-brainer!
-However, it was clear, that putting Where Is Love out there in its original form would not have been possible.
-Instead, DNR thoughts turned to the possibility of extracting the vocals, then re-producing the track but, as a multi-track of Where Is Love no longer exists, it appeared that isolating a clear vocal a-capella would also not be possible.
+However, it was clear that putting Where Is Love out there in its original form would not have been possible.
+Instead, DNR's thoughts turned to the possibility of extracting the vocals, then re-producing the track but, as a multi-track of Where Is Love no longer exists, it appeared that isolating a clear vocal a cappella would also not be possible.
 Then, in 2014, DNR were given hope by the global leaders in audio source separation, Audionamix (the company behind hugely successful projects for greats such as Barbra Streisand, Elvis Presley, Donna Summer, and commercial movies from Warner Brothers.)
-Audionamix began to work on the track and, after an incredibly long and intricate process, which lasted for several months, they delivered a usable a-capella.
+Audionamix began to work on the track and, after an incredibly long and intricate process, which lasted for several months, they delivered a usable a cappella.